 Bicarbonate of Soda

 Vinegar is an acid, and bicarbonate of soda is a base.
 If you can remember your secondary school science lessons, you might recall that when an acid and a base are combined, they react and neutralise each other.
 This means when vinegar and bicarbonate of soda react you are left with a weak salty water solution that isn’t great for cleaning with.
+Some people say vinegar and bicarbonate of soda are good are clearing blocked drains, but here’s a better way to clear blocked drains.

 Much the same as the bicarbonate of soda, soda crystals are a base.
 Therefore, the end result when mixed with white vinegar is weak salty water.
 Save your soda crystals for other natural cleaning purposes around the home.

 Again, borax is a great natural cleaning staple.
-However, like it’s cousins, bicarbonate of soda and soda crystals, it is a base, and would be neutralised by vinegar, so just don’t do it!
+However, like its cousins, bicarbonate of soda and soda crystals, it is a base and would be neutralised by vinegar, so just don’t do it!

 To make a homemade cleaning solution with vinegar, simply pour 250 ml white vinegar into a jug, and mix with 250 ml cooled boiled water.
 It’s important to use cooled boiled water because this helps to kill any germs or bacteria that may shorten the shelf-life of your cleaning solution.
 Next, decant the solution into a 500 ml spray bottle, and spray and wipe.
 For an added kick, you can also add a tablespoon of washing-up liquid, and/or 20 – 25 drops of essential oil.
 This will have a shelf life of up to 8 weeks.